FuretJaco/Quizz/README.md

 * CRUD Questions, Options
 * Add User and Authentication
-* User start a participation and answer questions
+* User starts a participation and answers questions
 * Questions and Options are available in 2 languages
 * Upon registration, email unicity is checked using AJAX
+* Questions can have pictures,

 * Questions are organized in quizzes

-* Questions can have pictures,
 * Google analytics is used to learn what people choose.
 Hotjar is used for heatmaps
 * Activity Feed

-## CRUD Questions, Options
+## CRUD Questions, Options (1d)

 What is a resource ?
 Something you can locate using a URL and manipulate using one of the four verbs : GET/POST/PUT-PATCH/DELETE
 In Rails terms, a resourc is a set of routes and a controller having actions matching those routes.